NetApp/terraform-provider-netapp-ontap/docs/guides/getting-starting.md

 * ONTAP 9.6 or later
 * Terraform 1.4 or later

+## Overview
+This guide will walk you though
+* installing Terrafrom
+* installing the NetApp ONTAP Provider
+* creating a connection profile
+* creating a volume
+* destroying a volume

 ## Install Terraform
 Please follow the instructions on the [Terraform website](https://learn.hashicorp.com/tutorials/terraform/install-cli) to install Terraform.